HudaSeyam/Shopping-Store-with-PHPUnit-Testing/README.md

-# Simple Shopping Store with PHPUnit Testing
+# Shopping Store with PHPUnit Testing

 This is a simple shopping store application built using the Laravel framework.
 The project demonstrates basic cart and product functionalities, including adding products to the cart, displaying product details, and removing items from the cart.
 PHPUnit is used to test these features.